 Cara was involved with Cultivate Mentoring Labs as a mentor for two terms (2016 - 2017), she was a coach at the 2016 Rails Girls Wellington and was a speaker at the 2017 Code Camp Wellington.

 Ben is a geek who wants to make the world a better place.
-He has over 7 years of experience developing Open Source websites in windy Wellington.
-Ben has a keen interest in accessibility, security and maintainability.
+He has years of experience developing Open Source websites in PHP and Ruby on Rails and a keen interest in accessibility, security and maintainability.

 Building on a BSc in Computer Science, Jake spent thirteen years working on bespoke web and traditional applications with a diverse range of customers, as well as helping develop an in-house proprietary application framework, and even a short stint doing level-3 support which was… illuminating…

 This experience has cultivated a healthy compassion for users, who really want computers to be both an enabling and invisible tool to get their jobs done or show them cat pictures.
 Jake is a practised and consummate tinkerer, when he is not making beer or soap or bread or noodles or breaking his headphones trying to solder them better, he can be found elbows deep in code experimenting in video game development.

 Amy has over 20 years of experience in administration and management, in both public and private sector organisations.
 Since moving to Wellington in 2005, she has spent the majority of her time working in the film industry, supporting the IT Department at Weta Digital as a Production Manager for five years, and then as a manager of various teams at Park Road Post Production for another three.